Why Full Heart Yoga?

 When I started the first session, I wanted to try to reduce my anxiety/antidepressant medication.
 I am happy to say that I have reduced my medication by half.
 I have more energy, I am more productive, and I am more positive about my body.
 I still have anxiety but now I acknowledge it and work to reduce it.

 I am sure I mentioned some things in class that I have forgotten here.
 Please feel free to use whatever you remember.
 I am looking forward to the next session.
-You are a great instructor Elizabeth.
+You are a great instructor Elizabeth Lakshmi.
 Thanks for all you do.

 -TP, Rheumatoid Arthritis, Osteoarthritis, Fibromyalgia, and Sjrogen's Syndrome Survivor

 - I've been a yogi for six years, but after my bone marrow transplant, my body wasn't able to do all the twists and poses it used to do.
 Working with Elizabeth Lakshmi has helped me ease back into a yoga practice that is integrated into my recovery process.
 She has also introduced me to relaxation techniques, breathwork and guided imagery that have helped immensely when dealing with illness and traumatic life changes.
 Her knowledge of therapeutic techniques has given more confidence in my own body and more ease of mind.

 - Learning yoga with Elizabeth Lakshmi has been incredible.
 As a total beginner, I was nervous about attending classes in studios and wanted to proceed at my own pace and schedule.
 She blends the philosophy of yoga into the physical practice with each and every pose, all with a tireless patience and an ever-ready smile.
 I wish I could do yoga with her every day!

 - Elizabeth Lakshmi's way of being is very conducive to care and compassion.
 Her personality is soothing and calm.
 I appreciate the time and energy it takes for her to offer personal care.